-Applicants must be registered in IntelliGrants in order to access the online application.
-Registration may take several days for first time registrants.
 Failure to register will prevent applicants from accessing the system.
 ICJI recommends early registration in order to become familiar with the system.
 This will prevent delays with application submission.
-ICJI is not responsible for applicants who fail to submit a timely application due to technical difficulties that occur within 24 hours of the deadline.
+ICJI is not responsible for applicants who fail to submit a timely application due to technical difficulties which may occur within 24 hours of the deadline.
 Late applications or applications submitted through any means other than IntelliGrants will not be considered for funding.